ericyu555/good-bytes-recipe-analysis/README.md

   frameborder="0"
 ></iframe>

 The RMSE for recipes with few ingredients (0.6345) and many ingredients (0.6205) are very close, with a difference of only 0.0140.
-This indicates that our TF-IDF + Ridge model performs similarly across recipes of different complexity levels and does not systematically favor simpler or more complex recipes.
-The model is slightly better at predicting ratings for recipes with many ingredients, possibly because complex recipes tend to have more descriptive text for TF-IDF to work with.
-Overall, the small gap confirms the model behaves fairly across both groups.
+Our permutation test produced a p-value of **0.1914**, which exceeds our significance level of 0.05.
+Therefore, we **fail to reject the null hypothesis** — there is not enough evidence to conclude that the model performs unfairly across recipe complexity levels.
+The model behaves similarly for both simpler and more complex recipes.